severinpolo/severinpolo.github.io/_pages/home.md

 social: true
 ---

-I am a PhD student in the group of [Leticia González](https://theochem.univie.ac.at/) and currently working on new methododolgy for the efficient simulation of excited state dynamics in the [SHARC package](https://sharc-md.org/).
+Theoretical chemist turned software engineer/computational scientist at [FAACTs](https://www.faccts.de/)

-I am generally interested in method development, high performance computing, and data analysis.
-Throughout my education and journey in developing software, I have come in contact with various frameworks and languages.
-I am always keen on learning and taking on new challenges.
+I hold a PhD in theoretical chemistry and have studied in Munich, Zurich and Vienna.
+Throughout my education and journey in software engineering, I have contributed to open-source scientific and corporate software in various international teams, and came into contact with changing frameworks and languages.

+I love solving puzzles, learning and challenging myself while diving into new and exciting projects.